-2 PA 102-0083
+&lt;sup>2 PA 102-0083

 - Other measures to provide continuity and stability for students receiving services under the McKinney-Vento Homeless Assistance Act and/or students under the care of the Illinois Department of Children and Family Services, such as dorm room supplies. - Housing during academic breaks, such as Winter or Spring break.
-This cannot exceed 15% of the total requested grant amount. - Homeless student identification and tracking efforts, including by increasing collaboration across campus units to determine the total number of homeless students and youth in care on campus as well as persistence and graduation rates. - Outreach campaigns to increase student and staff awareness of institutional services and identifying atrisk students. - Collaboration across staff and campus units (i.e., student services coordinators, financial aid, enrollment management, career services, counseling center) to create programs and services that will prevent and end homelessness. - Addressing basic needs insecurity by creating or expanding food pantry programs to include toiletries, hygiene products, childcare items, and/or clothing. - Responding to basic needs insecurity by providing vouchers for transportation, food, medicine, laundry, and mental health supports to at-risk students. - Student wraparound services that may include academic and career coaching, use of a benefits navigator, textbook and technology loaning programs, and childcare services on campus. - Direct aid to students including housing vouchers/stipends, textbook scholarships, technology stipends, rental application fees, and utility bill assistance. - Other programs and services aimed at serving the unique needs of homeless students and students in care.
+This cannot exceed 15% of the total requested grant amount. - Homeless student identification and tracking efforts, including by increasing collaboration across campus units to determine the total number of homeless students and youth in care on campus as well as persistence and graduation rates. - Outreach campaigns to increase student and staff awareness of institutional services and identifying atrisk students. - Addressing basic needs insecurity by creating or expanding food pantry programs to include toiletries, hygiene products, childcare items, and/or clothing. - Responding to basic needs insecurity by providing vouchers for transportation, food, medicine, laundry, and mental health supports to at-risk students. - Student wraparound services that may include academic and career coaching, use of a benefits navigator, textbook and technology loaning programs, and childcare services on campus. - Direct aid to students including housing vouchers/stipends, textbook scholarships, technology stipends, rental application fees, and utility bill assistance. - Other programs and services aimed at serving the unique needs of homeless students and students in care.